6+1 top islands in Greece for Easter holidays

 1. Melodic Easter in Corfu

 In the Ionian Sea, Corfu is probably the most famous Easter destination in Greece, thanks to its lively celebrations and customs.
 The cultured island has a long tradition in music, so its philharmonic orchestras are the protagonists of the Easter events.
-The marching bands play classical funeral tunes on Good Friday and accompany wonderful Orthodox and Catholic choirs in the evening of Holy Saturday, creating a sublime atmosphere in Spianada Square.

-Corfu is also renowned for its unique botides custom: in the morning of Holy Saturday, locals throw large clay pots out of the windows and let them smash on the ground, signifying the first Anastasi (resurrection).
+Corfu is also renowned for its unique botides custom: in the morning of Holy Saturday, locals throw large clay pots out of the windows and balconies and let them smash on the ground, signifying the first Anastasi (resurrection).

-As the weather is warm and sweet, spring is the perfect season to explore the amazing Old Town and verdant villages of Corfu.
+As the weather is warm and sweet, spring is the perfect season to explore the amazing Old Town and the verdant villages of Corfu.
 And, of course, don’t miss the island’s Easter delicacies, such as the spit-roasted lamb cooked on Easter Sunday.

 2. Spiritual Easter in Patmos

-Famous for the Monastery of St John the Theologian and the Cave of the Apocalypse, Patmos is a place with a rich religious heritage.
-Naturally, the Holy Week celebrations in the island of the Dodecanese are something special!
-The reenactments of the Last Supper (Holy Thursday) and of the Descent from the Cross (Good Friday) in the Monastery of St John are the 2 most spectacular Easter events on the island.
+Famous for the Monastery of St. John the Theologian and the Cave of the Apocalypse, Patmos is a place with a rich religious heritage.
+Naturally, the Holy Week celebrations on the island of the Dodecanese are something special!

 Apart from the Holy Week happenings, Patmos in spring is an activity paradise!
 It’s the best season to explore the island’s hiking trails, monuments and natural wonders, such as the Rock of Kalikatsou.
-And it’s definitely a great time for walks around the incredible Patmos Chora, a UNESCO World-Heritage site.
-For the best Easter and local dishes, head to the tavernes in the villages of Kampos, Grikos and Skala.

 The imposing monastery of St. John standing over the Chora of Patmos